foundation/foundation-sites/docs/pages/tooltip.md

 ---
 title: Tooltips
 description: Tooltips?
 More like <em>Cooltips</em>.
-But really though, tooltips are nifty for displaying extended information for a term or action on a page.
+But really though, tooltips are nifty for displaying extended information for a term or action on a page. f6 tooltips are unable to display html - and will show only text.
 sass: scss/components/_tooltip.scss
 js: js/foundation.tooltip.js
 ---